Regulated RetailOperator playbook

 Procurement for Cannabis, CBD, and Medical Retailers: Licenses, COAs, Lot Tracking, and Expiry

 For cannabis, CBD, medical, and pharma-adjacent retailers, procurement is half a logistics problem and half a compliance problem.
-Every receipt is a regulatory event: the wrong COA, an expired lot, a license that lapsed two months ago, or a transfer manifest that doesn't match the truck — any one of those turns a normal Tuesday into a state inspection.
-And the systems most operators end up with weren't designed for this: the POS handles checkout but not the supplier loop, the seed-to-sale or wholesaler-distributor reporting system handles state filings but not your buying decisions, and the spreadsheet handles everything in between badly.
+Every receipt can carry regulatory context: the wrong COA, an expired lot, a supplier license that lapsed, or a transfer manifest that does not match the delivery.
+The systems most operators end up with were not designed for this: the POS handles checkout but not the supplier loop, the seed-to-sale or wholesaler-distributor reporting system handles filings but not your buying decisions, and the spreadsheet handles everything in between badly.

 This guide is the operator's view of how regulated-retail procurement should actually work in 2026 — for the dispensary, CBD storefront, hemp retailer, medical supply shop, or any retailer carrying licensed inventory who needs license tracking, COA storage on the lot, expiration capture on every receipt, and audit-ready history.
 Without rip-and-replace on the POS you already run.